ploscky/cs100/README.md

 Chess is played on an 8x8 grid, with each player starting with 16 pieces that move in distinct ways.
 To win, you must checkmate your opponent's king.
-Notation:
+Rules:
 - Use chess notation for moves, e.g., "Ne6".
+- A move is denoted by the piece's letter and its destination square, e.g., "Nf3" moves a knight to the f3 square.
-- Each piece is identified by an uppercase letter for black:
+- On the board each white piece is identified by an uppercase letter:
   R for Rook, N for Knight, B for Bishop, Q for Queen, K for King, and P for Pawn.
-- Each piece is identified by an uppercase letter for white: r for Rook, n for Knight, b for Bishop, q for Queen, k for King, and p for Pawn.
+- On the board each black piece is identified by a lowercase letter: r for Rook, n for Knight, b for Bishop, q for Queen, k for King, and p for Pawn.
-- The columns (files) are labeled a-h from left to right, and the rows (ranks) are labeled 1-8 from bottom to top from White's perspective.
+- The columns (files) are labeled a-h from left to right, and the rows (ranks) are labeled 1-8 from bottom to top.
-- A move is denoted by the piece's letter and its destination square, e.g., "Nf3" moves a knight to the f3 square.
 - To capture, simply move your piece to the square occupied by an opponent's piece.
 - Pawns are not denoted by letter, only by the destination